 Thus, if you don’t have access to a 401(k), or you’re very keen to expand your retirement investments, the best-sought solution is an Individual Retirement Account (IRA).

 What is an IRA?

 According to IRS.gov, “IRAs allow you to make tax-deferred investments to provide financial security when you retire.”

 Also known as Individual Retirement Arrangements, anyone can get access to an IRA if he or she is below 70½ years.

 How many types of IRAs are out there?

-There are multiple types of IRAs, but the most common are the Roth and traditional IRA.
-Just like a 401(k), an IRA also offers you a plethora of investment options to choose from, including stocks, bonds and mutual funds.
+There are multiple types of IRAs, but the most common is the Roth and traditional IRA.
+Just like a 401(k), an IRA also offers you a plethora of investment options to choose from, including stocks, bonds, and mutual funds.

 You can save taxes on your income just by investing the additional funds in a traditional IRA.
 However, you’re taxed on the funds you withdraw after retirement.
 If you make $60,000 annually and put $7,000 in an IRA, you’ll be taxed on $53,000.
 However, you’re taxed on the money you put in a Roth IRA.
 However, you won’t be subject to any taxation when you withdraw the funds in retirement.

 It should be noted here that if your spouse or you already have a retirement plan at work (like a 401k), you might not be eligible for a tax deduction with a traditional IRA.